kimhagg/cloud-tutorials/Google Cloud/How to create a virtual machine instance and install nginx through google cloud.md

 ```
 3. Type a name in lowercase letters, numbers and use - for spaces.
 Then press Enter.

-4. Wait about 5 minutes for the command to complete.
+4. Wait about a minute for the command to complete.
 After the command completes the server should start about a minute or two later.

 Congratulations it's finished!